Back

 Deadline is more important than features

 We had no time to get into the swing of things.
-To meet the deadline we suggested cutting the scope and expanding the rapid development team.
+To meet the deadline, we suggested cutting the scope and expanding the rapid development team.

 The client agreed to get rid of features that could hold up the development.
 For example, we gave up the working time tracker, multiple payment options, and automated testing of code parts.
-We cut the tracker due to confidence in the employees: in the meantime, they can fill the table of working hours manually.
+We cut the tracker due to confidence in the employees.
+In the meantime, they can fill the table of working hours manually.
 The multiple payment options weren’t the most important feature.
 It was risky to put automated testing aside (it’s better to triple-check everything related to money), but we had no time for it.
 That’s why we kept only manual testing.

 Yet the mobile version of the website was a must.
 The client knew that in his other project — jumpstart.com — 60% of transactions were carried out via smartphones.
-‘You’ll be surprised, but people make $4,000 purchases and start businesses directly in a phone browser’, — he said.
+‘You’ll be surprised, but people make $4,000 purchases and start businesses directly in a phone browser,’ he said.

 Rapid development of mobile app

 We planned to use React for the frontend development, but the client convinced us to use Next.js which was more familiar to him.
-Normally we only use it if there’s a need for server-side rendering.
+Normally, we only use it if there’s a need for server-side rendering.
 The client needed Next.js because it was used in Jumpstart — it’s more convenient to work with the same software.

-We started working on the must-have features: creating an account, filling the table of working hours, regular payrolls to the employees, linking a bank account, and money transfers.
+We started working on the must-have features: creating an account, filling out the table of working hours, regular payrolls to the employees, linking a bank account, and money transfers.

 rapid development of a web app